neetcodes/havefunwithmiku/README.md

 Try it here:
 https://neetcodes.github.io/havefunwithmiku/

 You might have to click once on anywhere on the page to make the splash play.
+And I guess you have to adjust your browser's zoom to make it fit your screen, because it has no scaling smarts.

 I recommend listening to the songs in the Miku Player(4th tab).
 You can change among the 4 songs by clicking on the status symbols on the top.